-In Washington, D.C., Brigham Young University graduate Jenny Oman described the scene outside on the streets as chaotic.
+In Washington, D.C., where the Pentagon and State Department were attacked, Brigham Young University graduate Jenny Oman described the scene on the streets as chaotic.

 "People are running everywhere in the streets.
 They are filling the roads and panicking.
 Everyone is talking on their cell phones trying to get through to someone, anyone."

-She was in a building 10 minutes away from the Pentagon which was evacuated moments after this quote was taken.
+She was in a building 10 minutes away from the Pentagon, which was evacuated.

 Kelly Lear moved to Washington, D.C., from Salt Lake City four weeks ago.
-She lives in an apartment two miles from the Pentagon.
+She and her husband live in an apartment two miles from the Pentagon.

 "I heard a plane, and it was very very loud, and my building shook.
 About 10 minutes later, there was another incident that I felt as well.
 I haven't left my apartment.
 The metro is shut down.
 Everyone is listening to the news," she said.
 "I'm a little bit anxious because I can hear and feel things going on.
 I can't even imagine the fear and anxiety of the people of the World Trade Center.
 That's a horrible thing to think about."